biemond/biemond-orawls-vagrant-12.1.3/puppet/modules/orawls/README.markdown

           - 'wlsServer1'
           - 'wlsServer2'

+### wls_singleton_service

+it needs wls_setting and when identifier is not provided it will use the 'default'.

+or use puppet resource wls_singleton_service

+    # this will use default as wls_setting identifier
+    wls_singleton_service { 'SingletonService':
+        ensure                           => 'present',
+        cluster                          => 'ClusterName',
+        user_preferred_server            => 'PreferredServerName',
+        class_name                       => 'com.example.package.SingletonServiceImpl',
+        constrained_candidate_servers    => ['PreferredServerName', 'OtherServerName'],
+        additional_migration_attempts    => 2,
+        millis_to_sleep_between_attempts => 300000,
+        notes                            => 'This is a singleton service that prefers to run on PreferredServerName, but can be migrated to OtherServerName.', }

+in hiera

+    # this will use default as wls_setting identifier
+    singleton_service_instances:
+      'SingletonService':
+        ensure:                            'present'
+        cluster:                           'ClusterName'
+        user_preferred_server:             'PreferredServerName'
+        class_name:                        'com.example.package.SingletonServiceImpl'
+        constrained_candidate_servers:
+          - 'PreferredServerName'
+          - 'OtherServerName'
+        additional_migration_attempts:     2
+        millis_to_sleep_between_attempts:  300000
+        notes:                             'This is a singleton service that prefers to run on PreferredServerName, but can be migrated to OtherServerName.'

 ### wls_coherence_cluster

 it needs wls_setting and when identifier is not provided it will use the 'default'.